Classical Education - John Paul II Preparatory School

 As Catholics, we want to live our faith authentically in the world, but we cannot live it unless we understand our faith and the world, and to understand we must immerse ourselves in the substance of both.

-• The harmony which exists between faith and reason, especially in the study of the sciences.
+• Faith & Reason: Learning the harmony which exists between faith and reason, especially in the study of the sciences.

-• Literature selections assist the genuine development of the human person by using examples of virtue and vice, which allow students the opportunity to learn examples of nobility and courage.
+• Literature & Virtue: Selections assist the genuine development of the human person by using examples of virtue and vice, allowing students to learn examples of nobility and courage.

-• Studies of history and government help students understand and commit to the common good, the needs of the poor, human rights, and human dignity.
+• History & The Common Good: Studies of history and government help students understand and commit to the common good, the needs of the poor, human rights, and human dignity.

 Ultimately, they learn how to be tomorrow’s clear communicators, wise decision-makers, and holy saints who promote and defend the faith of Jesus Christ.